LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/C-Interview/google.md

 ## Why leave and Why google
 “That’s a great question.”

-I’ve really appreciated my time at WeRide, where I’ve learned a lot about developing production-level perception systems, optimizing large-scale data pipelines, and working in fast-paced engineering teams.
+I’ve really appreciated my time at WeRide, where I have opportunities to develop production-level autonomous driving systems and work in fast-paced engineering teams.
 These experiences have taught me how to build machine learning systems that handle complex, real-world data under real-time constraints.

 But over time, I’ve realized I want to work on problems with even broader impact, especially where ML models can directly shape products used by millions of people.
 That’s what draws me to Google.

-I’m particularly inspired by how Google applies large-scale machine to everyday products like Maps, Search, and Gemini.
+I’m particularly inspired by how Google applies large-scale machine learning to everyday products like Maps, Search, and Gemini.
 Acutally, using Gemini in Colab has been eye-opening for me, i think it's not only a powerful debugging tool for engineers, but it also serves as a great learning resource for coding beginners.
 Like, my younger brother, who’s just starting to learn programming in high school, can simply ask Gemini questions in the Colab notebook itself instead of googling across websites like we used to.
 I’d love to contribute to that kind of meaningful product.

-What also excites me is Google’s engineering excellence and its diverse culture.
+What also excites me is Google’s engineering excellence and its diverse engineer community.
 I believe that when people from different backgrounds come together, innovative ideas emerge more naturally.
 With my background in autonomous driving and real-time perception, I hope to bring a unique perspective to the team and contribute meaningfully to Google’s mission.

 ## Leadership principles